Your Idea. Our Program.

 Launch your own arts nonprofit in an immersive, hands-on learning environment, or create a new for-profit enterprise that changes the cultural landscape.

 From our students:

 “This program affords me the tools to build a new arts landscape, rethink the divide between artist and entrepreneur, and foster a dialogue about the impact of artists on business as a whole.
 For that, I’m grateful.” –Savannah Davanzo, Fall ’18

 “I spent 3 years searching for an academic program that offered a curriculum focused on providing a practical roadmap for building a business.
 This program fits the bill!” –Lauren Isom, Fall ’17

 To reshape the landscape of the creative sector, arts managers and professionals need the ability to think and work as entrepreneurs.
 The Entrepreneurship in the Arts MA program enables creative and artistically-minded students to imagine, identify, and build enterprises that will form and sustain the arts and culture worlds of the future.

 - One of the only programs of its kind in the country

 - Only 30 minutes by train from New York City

-- Evening classes suitable for working professionals
+- Evening and hybrid courses suitable for working professionals

 - Affordable master’s degree program